 Philip the Good and Charles the Bold loved to pay tribute to mythical heroes such as Alexander the Great or Charlemagne.
 The stories of their heroic deeds, which belong to the genre of the legendary epics rather than historiography, are richly illustrated and were often publicly recited at the court.
 The dukes subtly identified themselves with these glorious role models and therefore appropriated some of their prestige.

 The truth of the dukes

-The books often correspond to clearly recognizable political interests; this is the case, for example, for the famous Chroniques de Hainaut.
+The books from the Library of the Dukes of Burgundy often correspond to clearly recognizable political interests.
+This is the case, for example, for the famous Chroniques de Hainaut.
 This manuscript, copied in the mid-15th century, contains the translation of annals written 50 years earlier that tell the history of the Counts of Hainaut since the Trojan War.

 Philip the Good ordered a French version when he forced his cousin Jacoba of Bavaria to give him the county of Hainaut.
 Rather than a translation, this version begins with a completely invented prologue, in which the Duke is presented as the legal heir to the family of the Counts of Hainaut.